DanGiannone1/life_manager/docs/design_document.md

 ##### Implementation Details
 - Housed in a `<Sidebar>` component, rendered at the same level as the main content
 - All navigation items are stored in an array or config object (e.g., `NAV_LINKS = [{ path: '/home', label: 'Home', icon: ... }, ...]`), then mapped to `<NavLink>` items
+- Uses local React state for collapse state since it only affects the layout

 #### Top Panel